Bituin Escalante

-Bituin Escalante (born April 23, 1977) is a Filipina singer and actress.
+Bituin Escalante (born April 23, 1977) is a Filipino singer, actress and host.
 She is considered the Philippines' best female vocalists having been active since 2000, and notably due to the success of her Himig Handog entry "Kung Ako Na Lang Sana".

 Career

 Before her eventual rise through Metropop and Himig Handog, Escalante has been active in the theatrical scene since 1996, and has appeared in some television shows.

 Discovery

-Bituin rose to popularity after her first appearance in the 2000 Metropop Song Festival with her interpretation of "Paano Na", written by Arnold Reyes where she received the festival's second prize.
+Escalante rose to popularity after her first appearance in the 2000 Metropop Song Festival with her interpretation of "Paano Na", written by Arnold Reyes where she received the festival's second prize.
 In the following year, Bituin won awards as a new artist in the Philippine music industry.

 Her 2002 song, "Kung Ako Na Lang Sana" written by Soc Villanueva, is the 2002 ABS-CBN Himig Handog Music Love Song Festival grand prize winner.
 She was also awarded Best Interpreter for this song and was later on given a platinum award for said album.
 She is one of the singers in ASAP.